bsb4018/bank_credit_risk_mage/README.md

 Create a bucket to store logs and inside the bucket create a folder named logs Put the bucket name in bank_credit_riskp/metadata.yaml  logging_config: -> destination_config: -> bucket:

+### Step 10 - Create artifacts folder to store model artifacts locally
+Create a folder named "artifacts" in the same lcoation as the repository and two sub folders named "model" and "data-split"

-### Step 10 - Trigger Pipeline in Mage UI to execute or run the following
+### Step 11 - Trigger Pipeline in Mage UI to execute or run the following
 ```bash
 mage run bank_credit_riskp bank_criskp_aws
 ```